marlonmisra/advanced-lane-finding/README.md

 * The folder camera_calibration which includes calibration.py (script to do the calibration), calibration.p (calibration results/params), camera_cal (original images used for calibration), camera_cal_corners (original images with corners detected)

-### Camera Calibration
-To do the camera calibration, I used a common technique where you compare images of chessboards, detect the corners, and compare the location of the corners to where they should be.

-More specifically, I started by preparing "object poinnts" which are the 3D (x,y,z) coordinates of the chessboard corners in the real world (z=0) and compare these with "image points" which I can detect using the `findChessboardCorners` function.
-Then, once I got the calibration and distortion coefficients, I used the the `cv2.undistort()` function to correct the test images and got the following results:

 ### Creating a thresholded binary image

-**Process**
+A thresholded binary image an image that only has 2 types of pixels - pixels which make up the lane and pixels which don't.
+The idea is that you want to start by removing all noise, before trying to detect the lanes.

+**Camera Calibration**

+Most cameras distort images in some way.
+Although the effects are usually minor, it's important that we account for it so that we can later calculate lane curvature correctly.

+To determine the extent of lens distortion, I used a common technique to determine a transformation function that can be used to undistort an image.
+The technique works by taking images of chess boards, specifying how many chessboard corners are on the images, and using the OpenCV function `cv2.findChessboardCorners` to compare the position of where the corners should be vs. where they are found on the image.
+More specifically, I prepared "object points" which are the 3D (x,y,z) coordinates of the chessboard corners in the real world (z=0) and compared these with "image points" which I detected with the function above.
+Using the image points and object points, I could then use the OpenCV function `cv2.calibrateCamera()` to get a set of coefficients to undistort any other image.
+Finally I used `cv2.undistort()` on my test images.
+Note that the distortion mostly impacted the edges of the images.

+** Edge detection**
+As you can see in the image above, I made use of 3 different edge detection techniques - the absolute Sobel threshold, the magnitude Sobel threshold, and the directional Sobel threshold.

 I did exploratory analysis to compare the effectiveness of various techniques.
 For each technique, I tried various kernels and thresholds.
 They included:
 * absolute sobel threshold (in X and Y directions)
 * magnitude sobel threshold